icerpc/icerpc-docs/pages/icerpc-core/dependency-injection/dispatch-pipeline-with-di.md

             $"Could not find service of type '{nameof(ILogger<LoggerMiddleware>)}' in the service container.");
 ```

-We recommend you follow the same pattern when you create your own standard middleware and provide Use extension methods
+We recommend you follow the same pattern when you create your own standard middleware and provide `Use` extension
-for both `Router` and `IDispatcherBuilder`.
+methods for both `Router` and `IDispatcherBuilder`.

 {% callout type="information" %}
-Calling the DI container at runtime is typically discouraged--it's the service locator anti-pattern.
+Calling the DI container at runtime is typically discouraged—it's the service locator anti-pattern.
 Here, you should
 see the `UseLogger` extension method as infrastructure code exempt from this rule.
 {% /callout %}